Fungal infections

 What are the different types of fungal infections?

-Fungi, much like bacteria, multiply asexually in a cycle in order to thrive.
+Fungi, much like bacteria, multiply asexually in a cycle to thrive.
 The fungi which live on the skin are kept in check by the immune system, which regulates the growth of fungi and prevents them from multiplying too quickly or in large numbers.

 In those with compromised or weak immune systems, the fungi can multiply faster than the immune system can handle.